The Dark Side of Social Media Algorithms | How They Control What You See

 ⭐ Targeting Kids and Teens

 - The young generation is the goldmine of the digital world; young minds are filled with curiosity, and curiosity is the target for social media.
-Algorithm locks young generation to harmful content loops.
+Algorithms lock the young generation into harmful content loops.

 - Extreme dieting